collective live+work spaces

 The house will be entirely electric, however attempts will be made to reduce resource use and consumption e.g. water tanks will be activated based on occupancy.

-During low seasons, convection heaters will provide a base ambient temperature, whilst radiant infrared panels will be used to boost this in the kitchen and lounge.
+During low seasons, convection heaters will provide a base ambient temperature, whilst radiant infrared panels will be used to boost this in the kitchen and library.
 Bedrooms would only have convection.

 …or just get updates: